 When all technology elements are complete it will operate autonomously in the background, unless operational activity curtail its operation for safety reasons.
-The equipment is remotely operated by connection to the central NMS and the autonomous software takes control of the remote operation to deliver the full benefits described in the Innovation Roll-out Mechanism (IRM) bid submission.
+The equipment is remotely operated by connection to the central NMS and the autonomous software takes control of the remote operation to deliver the full benefits described in the IRM bid submission.

 Each OLTC transformer is being recorded as a distribution transformer (additional detail is captured in ENWL Asset systems).
 The LVCB are single phase devices, with three required for each LV way/Feeder.
 Each single-phase unit is being counted as an individual LVCB.
-No LV linkbox switches have yet to be installed.
+No LV link box switches have yet been installed.